vinayhulgar/ArticlePrograms/README.md

   :fallen_leaf: getWordLength_List – group a given sentence by its words’ length, return it as a List<br />
   :fallen_leaf: getWordLength_Set – group a given sentence by its words’ length, return it as a Set<br />
   :fallen_leaf: getwordLength_String – group a given sentence by its words’ length and return it as a String<br />

+ # :snowflake: Combining Predicates:<br />
+  :mushroom: We can use lambda expressions to define our Predicate or implement the Predicate interface.
+If we want to combine different Predicate objects, we can use the or, and, and negate methods of the Predicate interfaces.
+These are default methods of the interface and will return a new Predicate.